Everyone's Baby Sister

 - On Once Upon a Time, Henry is the only character who could have gotten Emma, Snow, Charming, Regina, Rumplestiltskin, and Hook on a ship to Neverland together.
 This may be a factor of his age and the fact that he's related to almost the entire main cast, rather than any actual likability.

 - This tends to happen with the Assistant District Attorneys.
-We've only really seen it played out with Claire Kincaid and Alexandra Borgia on the original series and Alex Cabot on Law & Order: SVU, but it did play out with all three of them.
+We've only really seen it played out with Claire Kincaid and Alexandra Borgia on the original Law & Order and Alex Cabot on Law & Order: SVU, but it did play out with all three of them.

 - On Law & Order: UK with CP Alesha Phillips.
 The reactions from the rest of the team when she's raped make it obvious that harming her is a Berserk Button for them.